Valiant Comics: Voyager Communications

 Steven J. Massarsky became acquainted with former editor-in-chief of Marvel Comics Jim Shooter when he hired him to write the script for an unproduced live-action Spider-Man television series.
 As the two worked together on the show, Massarsky floated the idea of Shooter starting his own comic company with the two cementing a partnership between themselves and Winston Fowlkes who had a finance background.
 According to Shooter, part of what motivated the founding of Valiant was his disillusion with the state of Marvel at the time.
 Describing his experience at the company at the time, Shooter said:

 I think one of the things that went wrong at Marvel was that I got so far removed from all the creative stuff, I spent all my day upstairs arguing with the financial people and lawyers, trying to protect the creative people from being raped and devoured.
 At the end, I was walking around the place and I didn’t even know everybody’s name, because I delegated too much.
 Everybody hired their own assistants and then the assistants would get promoted and they would hire their own assistants.
 There were actually people working at Marvel who I didn’t even know.
 The people I hired were Louise Jones and Al Milgrom and Larry Hama and Denny O’Neil and Bob Hall- some people I thought came with a bunch of credentials.
 Toward the end there, as I said, I don’t know if those people had credentials or not, because I don’t know who they were.

 In 1988, former editor-in-chief of Marvel Comics Jim Shooter, Steven J. Massarsky and a group of investors attempted to purchase Marvel Entertainment.
 They submitted the second-highest bid, with financier Ronald Perelman submitting the highest bid and acquiring Marvel.
 Shooter and Massarsky instead formed Voyager Communications in 1989 with significant venture capital financing from Triumph Capital.
 Valiant (an imprint of Voyager Communications) recruited numerous writers and artists from Marvel, including Barry Windsor-Smith and Bob Layton, and launched an interconnected line of superhero comics featuring a mixture of licensed characters and original creations.
 Through a handshake agreement with Richard A. Bernstein of Western Publishing, Shooter managed to secure the rights to characters from Dell and Gold Key Comics such as Magnus, Robot Fighter, Dr. Solar. and Turok: Son of Stone.
-In addition to the Western Publishing deal giving access to legacied comic book characters, Western also had deals with World Wrestling Federation and Nintendo which served as the basis for a children focused line of comics which managed to secure wider distribution beyond the direct market at Kmart, Woolco, Walmart and Toys "R" Us both as comics and in children's book format which achieved considerable success.
+In addition to the Western Publishing deal giving access to legacied comic book characters, Western also distributed Valiant's World Wrestling Federation and Nintendo children focused line of comics which managed to secure wider distribution beyond the direct market at Kmart, Woolco, Walmart and Toys "R" Us both as comics and in children's book format which achieved considerable success.